A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Review of theoretical methods

 \subsection{Average-atom models}

-A serious bottleneck in $N$-atom DFT is the need to calculate Kohn-Sham states for millions of ionic configurations in resolving the ion-ion many-body problem.
-The ion-ion many-body problem can also be rigorously reduced to a one-body problem in DFT using an appropriate ion-ion XC functional~\cite{DWP82}, just as the electron-electron problem is reduced to an effective one-electron problem using an e-e XC functional.
-In effects, instead of using just Eq.~\ref{eeEulerLag.eqn} dealing with only electrons, we consider two coupled equations.
+A serious bottleneck in $N$-atom DFT is the need to calculate Kohn-Sham states for tens of thousands of ionic configurations in resolving the ion-ion many-body problem, when this can actually be reduced to a {\it single} Kohn-Sham calculation.
+That is, the ion-ion many-body problem can also be rigorously reduced to a one-body problem in DFT using an appropriate ion-ion XC functional~\cite{DWP82}, just as the electron-electron problem is reduced to an effective one-electron problem using an e-e XC functional.
+In effect, instead of using just Eq.~\ref{eeEulerLag.eqn} dealing with only electrons, we consider two coupled equations.
 The first of these is for the electron subsystem with the one-body density $n(r)$, and the second deals with the ion one-body density $\rho(r)$.
 We are considering a uniform system with the mean electron density $\bar{n}$ and a mean ion density $\bar{\rho}$.
-The resulting analysis leads to the construction of a single representative atom around a single nucleus placed in the appropriate plasma medium.
-It is referred to here as the neutral-pesudo-atom (NPA) model~\cite{DWP82}.
-It is a rigorous DFT model limited mainly by the need to replace e-e and ion-ion many body effects by suitable XC-functionals, and the neglect of certain electron-ion correlations~\cite{Furutani90}.
+The resulting analysis leads to the construction of a single representative atom of a single nucleus placed in the appropriate plasma medium.
+It is referred to here as the neutral-pseudo-atom (NPA) model~\cite{DWP82}.
+It is a rigorous DFT model where e-e and ion-ion many body effects are reduced to suitable one-body XC-functionals, while certain electron-ion correlations~\cite{Furutani90} have been neglected.
 The latter was the main criticism leveled by Chihara~\cite{ChiharaNPA91} against the NPA model of Dharma-wardana and Perrot~\cite{DWP82}.
 Details of computationally convenient implementations of the NPA have been given in many past publications~\cite{eos95,Pe-Be,Hungary16}.